sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 1. Download the LabPics data set from [Here](https://drive.google.com/file/d/1TZao7JDzxcJr_hMqYHLRcV2N0UHoH2c1/view?usp=sharing) or [here](https://drive.google.com/file/d/1gfaM_6eZjtg7dkFShGl1gIfsXzj1KjIX/view?usp=sharing)

-2. Download the [COCO panoptic dataset] (http://cocodataset.org/#download) annotation and train images.
+2. Download the [COCO panoptic dataset](http://cocodataset.org/#download) annotation and train images.
 ### Converting COCO dataset into training data
 3. Open script TrainingDataGenerationCOCO/RunDataGeneration.py
 4. Set the COCO dataset image folder to the ImageDir parameter.
 5. Set the COCO panoptic annotation folder to the AnnotationDir parameter.
 6. Set the COCO panoptic .json file to the DataFile parameter.
-7. Set the output folder where the generated data will be saved to the OutDir parameter.
+7. Set the output folder (where the generated data will be saved) to the OutDir parameter.
 8. Run script.
 ### Training
 9. Open the COCO_Train.py script
 10. Set the path to the LabPics dataset main folder to the LabPicsTrainFolderPath parameters.
-11. Set the path to the COCO generated data OutDir (step 7)  to the COCO_TrainDir paramter.
+11. Set the path to the COCO generated data (OutDir, step 7)  to the COCO_TrainDir paramter.
 12. Run the script
 13. Output trained model will appear in the /log_COCO subfolder or any folder set in Trained model Path